reactive-python/reactpy/docs/source/guides/adding-interactivity/index.rst

 .. reactpy:: state-as-a-snapshot/_examples/print_chat_message

-As it turns out, changing the message recipient after pressing send does not change where the message ulitmately goes.
+As it turns out, changing the message recipient after pressing send does not change where the message ultimately goes.
 However, one could imagine a bug where the recipient of a message is determined at the time the message is sent rather than at the time the "Send" button it clicked.
 Thus changing the recipient after pressing send would change where the message got sent.